A randomized multi-index sequential Monte Carlo method: Numerical results

 Due to the zero Dirichlet boundary condition, the solution is zero at $\alpha_i=0$ and $\alpha_i=1$ for $i=1,2$.
 So we set the starting index as $\alpha_1=\alpha_2 = 2$.
 From Figure~\ref{fig:2dpde_emp}, we have $s_1=s_2=2$ and $\beta_1=\beta_2=4$ for the mixed rates.
 Since we use the bilinear basis function and MATLAB backslash code, one has $\gamma_1=\gamma_2=1$.

-We consider two index sets in the MISMC approach, which are the tensor product index set and the total degree index set.
-Compared to the tensor product index set, the total degree index set abandons some expensive estimations.
+We consider two index sets in the MISMC approach, which are the tensor product (TP) index set and the total degree (TD) index set.
 From Figure~\ref{fig:2dpde_com}, MISMC with two different sets and rMISMC have similar convergence behaviour with convergence rate approximately being $-1$.
 Although we do not show SMC method in Figure~\ref{fig:2dpde_com}, the theoretical convergence rate of SMC will drop from $-4/5$ (1D) to $-2/3$ (2D), whose rate of convergence suffers the curse of dimensionality.
 Up to now, the convergence behaviour of MISMC (with TP index set or TD index set) and rMISMC is similar when applied to 1D and 2D PDE problems, which both achieve the canonical rates, but we will see a difference in the following two statistical models.